JasonPinelo95/JasonPinelo95/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on ...
+- 🔭 I’m currently working as a Java Software Engineer
 - 🌱 I’m currently studying Data Engineering at Universidad Politecnica de Yucatan in Yuc, Mexico.
 - 👯 I’m looking to collaborate on Open Source projects to enhance my Data Engineering Skills.
 - 📫 How to reach me: @jasonpinelo on Insta